-- 1. In the Device Editor, click the Controls tab, then click the control to select it.
-For instructions to access the Device Editor, see the section How to Access the Device Editor. - 2.
-In the Device Editor, on the Controls tab, with the control selected, click Change.
+- 1. In the Template manager or Content Editor, in layout details for the standard values or individual item, for the relevant device, click Edit.
+The Device Editor appears. - 2.
+In the Device Editor, click the Controls tab, then click the rendering, and then click Change.
 The Select a Rendering dialog appears. - 3.
-In the Select a Rendering dialog, click a rendering to select it, and then click Select.
-Sitecore replaces the rendering in the layout details.
+In the Select a Rendering dialog, select the new rendering, and then click Select.